Finding help

 Whatever distress you are experiencing, the UW has resources to help you.
 Visit the centers listed below for more information and to set up an appointment.

-- The Mental Health Clinic (MHC) of Hall Health Primary Care Center - Most services can be charged to your health insurance plan.
+• The Husky Health Center - Most services can be charged to your health insurance plan.

 There are many other community resources for counseling and therapy, and you can find out more about them by contacting any of the above offices.
 You are not alone and help is available.